MeanPaper/MeanPaper.github.io/_pages/about.md

 <h4><code> $ less About </code></h4>
 Hi There! 🎉

-I am Dongming Liu, a senior student majoring in Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/).
-I work as a class assistant in [ECE 391 Computer System Engineering](https://ece.illinois.edu/academics/courses/ece391).
-I will continue my journey at the [University of Illinois Urbana-Champaign](https://illinois.edu/) as a Master's student in Computer Engineering starting in Fall 2024. 🎓
+I am Dongming Liu, a master student majoring in Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/) (UIUC).
+I graduated from UIUC and received my B.S. degree in Computer Engineering in May, 2024.
+I used to work as a class assistant in [ECE 391 Computer System Engineering](https://ece.illinois.edu/academics/courses/ece391).
+Currently, I work as an Embeddded System Software Intern at [Rivian](https://rivian.com/).

 <h4><code>$ cat Interest </code></h4>
 I like computer systems and architecture, web development, and game development.
-Currently, I am investigating my interests in embedded systems and learning programming on Raspberry Pi and STM32.
+Currently, I am investigating my interests in embedded systems...
+Playing with Raspberry Pi and ESP32.

 What about research interests...
 Good question...
 I am still trying to find out.